Case Study: 1408 by Stephen King AKA “The Door Was Crooked”

 Get my blog posts delivered straight to your inbox!

-Part 3 is interesting because we are introduced to Rufus Dearborn, a man not entirely unrelated to the events of the story (I love how King weaves this character in), who saves Enslin.
+Part 3 is interesting because we are introduced to Rufus Dearborn, a man not entirely unrelated to the events of the story, who saves Enslin.
 This is a short section, but a few things come full circle here, which is hugely satisfying for the reader.
-I personally love it when things tie together the way they do between Dearborn and Enslin.
-It gives the story an extra layer of complexity and craft.
+I love it when things tie together the way they do between Dearborn and Enslin.
+It gives the story an extra layer of complexity and coherence.

 Part 4 is the denouement of the story, when things come to a close.
-It’s also a short section compared to parts 1 and 2, but in a way, it’s the most terrifying because of what happens after Enslin leaves the room.
+It is also a short section compared to parts 1 and 2, but in a way, it’s the most terrifying because of what happens to Enslin after he leaves the room.
 (Sorry for the spoiler.)
 The haunting is far from over, as Olin tried to warn him.

 It’s one thing to go into a haunted space and experience the terrors that lurk there.
-It’s entirely another to be a haunted person who cannot escape the events of a single terrible night.
-King could have ended the story with Enslin’s getting out of room 1408 and that’s that.
-But the continued haunting is part of the problem, and in a way, we knew this would happen to poor Mike Enslin the moment Olin warned him about it.
+It’s entirely another to be a haunted person who cannot escape the events of a single terrible night, or a single terrible room.
+King could have ended the story with Enslin’s escape from 1408, but the continued haunting adds even more terror, and takes us back to Olin’s warning.

 1408 is an excellent example of a well-crafted horror story that delivers.
-King builds small, scary details one on top of the other, continually building the suspense until the climactic scene, then drawing out thread of terror until the very last sentence.
+King builds small, scary details on top of each other, elevating the suspense until the climactic scene, and drawing out the thread of terror until the very last sentence.

-This is a story about small details that together pack a big punch, and it’s a great lesson in how to craft effective stories (and not just horror stories).
+This is a story about small details that pack a big punch, and it’s a great lesson in how to craft horror.

 Again, I highly recommend you read 1408 not just for the entertainment value but also as a lesson in craft.